-Future planned infrastructure is a Clean Water Dam that will be located just above the Main Storage Dam to hold clean water from River and bore extraction.
+Future planned infrastructure is a Raw Water Dam that will be located just above the Main Storage Dam to hold raw water from river and bore extraction.

 On cessation of operations currently planned for October 2026.
 The following activities will be undertaken.
 Infrastructure decommissioned and dismantled to prepare land for rehabilitation including removal of built infrastructure, foundation and hardstand materials, services, equipment and materials including wastes and contamination.